 Once again, I find myself invited to go to Monte Castillo.
 The week before was the dropping of the corner stone and a blessing for water treatment building.
 So this particular day we are going to see how digging is progressing.
 Only, I’m not feeling called to a shovel, but to the water once again.

 So I watch and listen through the lens of this fancy camera which I don’t own.
 It’s an experience of Jesus’s love I see that they really all need.
-For faith in Him is all they have out here, but with the high price of poverty something too for them is dying on the inside.
+For faith in Him is all they have out here, but with the high price of poverty something is dying on the inside of them.
 I see as clear as night and day.
 It’s a touch of Jesus’s hand that says “I see you, I love you, I am with you.”

 So I leave the lunch table and head on over to the kids I see.
 I sit down on the curb and before I know it the two or three is quickly multiplying.
 A small crowd of little girls are gathering around me.
 Immediately, I share the Spanish I know and then say “no más”.
 No more, that’s it.
 They seem to understand.